AARP Eye Center

-While depression can occur at any age, and for a variety of reasons (a family history of the disorder can make you more prone), women are particularly vulnerable during times of hormonal fluctuations — typically between the beginning of puberty and menopause.
+Depression can occur at any age, and for a variety of reasons (a family history of the disorder can make you more prone).
+But women are particularly vulnerable during times of hormonal fluctuations — typically between the beginning of puberty and menopause.

 So is the transition into menopause, known as perimenopause.
 Adding to melancholy mood: hot flashes and night sweats, which can lead to a lack of sleep.
 According to the Centers for Disease Control and Prevention, not getting enough shut-eye plays a role in mood and may even increase your risk of dementia.